Wisconsin Genetic Information and Testing Discrimination Attorneys

-Employers cannot discriminate against employees or applicants because of their genetic information, this is called genetic information discrimination and it is illegal.
+Employment laws prohibit discrimination against employees or applicants because of their genetic information.
+This form of discrimination is called genetic information discrimination.

-The Genetic Information Nondiscrimination Act of 2008 (GINA) prohibits employers from using genetic information when making employment decisions, and from requesting, requiring, or purchasing genetic information from employees.
+The Genetic Information Nondiscrimination Act of 2008 (GINA) prohibits the use of genetic information when making employment decisions, and from requesting, requiring, or purchasing genetic information from employees.

-Employers could even be criminally liable in Wisconsin for performing a genetic test on an employee without that employee’s written and informed consent.
+Violators can even be held criminally liable in Wisconsin for performing a genetic test on an employee without that employee’s written and informed consent.

 What is “Genetic Information”

 Genetic information includes information about an individual’s genetic tests and the genetic tests of an individual’s family members, as well as information about the manifestation of a disease or disorder in an individual’s family members (i.e. family medical history).